ollipal/botafar/docs/source/advanced.md

 These servo examples could be used for example steering a RC car.
 Different movement styles would provide a different driving experience.

+These examples leverage `Event.is_active` property.
+This has a value of `True` or `False` depending on is the event the latest one or not.

 ### Immediate servo

 Servo example with a custom class, immediate movement to the target value.